butttcoin/ButtCoinV2/source/other/REAPER/readme.md

 After the rewards were distributed 512 times, the halving will happen, and the reaping period will begin.

 ## Reaping mechanism
 Any account making a transfer will get 50% from the last inactive account while the last inactive account tokens will be burned to a zero!
 The sowing begins after 512 reaps.
+It is possible to reap every account if and only if we have 512 holders or less.

 ## Once everything is distributed
 Once all tokens are distributed, we will begin applying the 1% burning fee reduction from each transfer.

+# TECHNICAL SECTION

+## Introduction
+The logic of this token is based on selecting different transfer functions under different circumstances.
+The transfer contracts are:
+- NormalTransfer
+- BurnTransfer
+- ReapTransfer
+- SowTransfer

+The transfer functions are selected either by the Transfers function.

+### NormalTransfer contract
+This is a contract which has the usual transfer function, just like any other ERC20 token.
+The internal functions are helping the sanity check deciding whether the transfer protocol is proper or not.

+### BurnTransfer contract
+The purpose of this contract is to apply 1% of a reduction (burning) fee for each transfer.

+### ReapTransfer contract
+This is a transfer which reaps the least active accounts.

+### SowTransfer contract
+This transfer simply rewards the sender every 10 minutes or less.
+The time-frame is a random value where 10 minutes is a maximum.